 At the end of the Holy Year, on January 6, 2026, an estimated 33 million people will have participated in the Vatican celebrations.
 This means that there will be more than 90,000 visitors every day.
 Generally, the busiest period is the Youth Jubilee (July 21 to August 10), as it attracts more than 13 million pilgrims to Rome in just three weeks.

-Find out more about what to see in the Vatican, such as the Sistine Chapel museum and the Saint Peter Basilica.
+Find out more about what to see at the Vatican, such as the Sistine Chapel and Saint Peter's Basilica, and fall in love with its history.

 References